 The qualitative point associated with the solar input to Earth, which was dismissed so casually in the abstract of the AML paper, and the quantitative formulations of this by Styer and Bunn, stand, and are unchallenged by Sewell’s work.

-The American Journal of Physics papers by Styer (Styer 2008) and Bunn (Bunn 2009) illustrate beautifully the type of logic my writings are criticizing, so let's look at these papers.
+The American Journal of Physics papers by Styer2 and Bunn3 illustrate beautifully the type of logic my writings are criticizing, so let’s look at these papers.

-Bunn (Bunn 2009) later concluded that Styer's factor of 1000 was not really generous, that in fact organisms should be considered to be, on average, about 1025 times more improbable each century, but shows that, still, "the second law of thermodynamics is safe."
+Bunn later concluded that Styer’s factor of 1000 was not really generous, that in fact organisms should be considered to be, on average, about 1025 times more improbable each century, but shows that, still, “the second law of thermodynamics is safe.” ?

-Since about five million centuries have passed since the beginning of the Cambrian era, if organisms are, on average, 1000 times more improbable every century, that would mean that today's organisms are, on average, about 1015000000 times more improbable (10125000000 times, if we use Bunn's estimate) than those at the beginning of the Cambrian.
-But, Styer argues, there is no conflict with the second law because the Earth is an open system, so any extremely improbable events here can be compensated by events elsewhere in the universe.
+Since about 5 million centuries have passed since the beginning of the Cambrian era, if organisms are, on average, 1000 times more improbable every century, that would mean that today’s organisms are, on average, about 1015000000 times more improbable than those at the beginning of the Cambrian (10125000000 times more improbable, if you use Bunn’s estimate).
+And since nothing can have probability more than 1, this would presumably mean today’s organisms have a probability of less than 10-15000000 (or 10-125000000) of having arisen.
+But, Styer and Bunn argue, there is no conflict with the second law because the Earth is an open system, so any extremely improbable events here can be compensated by events elsewhere in the universe. ?